 - 1. All classes meeting every day all year for one period shall receive one (1) credit - 2.
 1/4 credit is equivalent to one nine weeks, 30 hours or 45 class periods - 3.
-Career and Technical Education is offered on site including: business/computer technologies, childcare, culinary arts, communications technology, manufacturing, automotive, construction trades, computer information, networking technology and engineering technologies.
+Career and Technical Education is offered on site business/computer including: technologies, childcare. communications culinary arts. technology, manufacturing, automotive, construction trades, computer information. networking technology engineering and technologies.
 Concurrent course enrollment opportunities are provided in partnership with Penn College - 4.
 Curriculum is available for parental/student review in accordance with JSASD Policy #105. - 5.
 Class Rank is determined in accordance to JSASD Policy #214.